 More Spinelli Novels

-- Here on Scholastic’s Jerry Spinelli Page, students can read an autobiographical essay by Jerry Spinelli, and teachers can check out more titles by this favorite middle grades author, maybe to choose one for a future novel study or maybe to find some excerpts to use in mentor text lessons.
+- On Scholastic’s Jerry Spinelli Page, students can read an autobiographical essay by Jerry Spinelli, and teachers can check out more titles by this favorite middle grades author, maybe to choose one for a future novel study or maybe to find some excerpts to use in mentor text lessons.

 Humane Society Activity